rael346/wall-e/docs/paper.md

 ## Future Work

 ### Hardware
-- Bigger chassis: There was barely enough space to cram in enough technologies, and the motors can barely carry all the weight.
+- **Bigger chassis**: There was barely enough space to cram in enough technologies, and the motors can barely carry all the weight.
 I have to use 5V to the motors for the rover to be able to turn
-- Stronger motors with encoders: knowing the amount of rotation that a motor has done is important for angle turn accuracy
+- **Stronger motors with encoders**: knowing the amount of rotation that a motor has done is important for angle turn accuracy
-- Lidar sensor: ultrasonic sensor is inherently inaccurate and dependent on the object around it (some object reflect sounds better) while not being flexible for getting envronment info.
+- **Lidar sensor**: ultrasonic sensor is inherently inaccurate and dependent on the object around it (some object reflect sounds better) while not being flexible for getting envronment info.
 Lidar sensor can alleviate these problems as a 360-degree sensor with higher accuracy and range.
 Ultrasonic can still be used for notifying that the rover is approaching an obstacle.
+- **Using ball-bearing caster wheel instead of the regular caster wheel**:
+    - With the current caster wheel, the rover doesn't go straight when it is supposed to since the wheel doesn't stay straight during movement
+    - The old rover mitigated this problem by using some metal wires to hold the wheel in place
+    - This solution doesn't work anymore with the current design because of the weight of the rover (the rover couldn't turn because of the friction caused by the extra weight on the wheel)
+    - Ball-bearing wheel will solve this problem since it is omnidirectional

 ### Software

-- Object detection model in the camera: original goal
+- Object detection model in the camera: The original goal of the project.
+Integrating the camera with the AI kit can add object detection capabilities to the rover

 - ROS for SLAM: using ROS will allow the rover to use libraries built for SLAM (Simultaneous Localization and Mapping), which basically add roomba capabilities to the rover (without the cleaning part).